serverless/event-gateway/_docs/events.md

 that is then read by a later function, so we should probably not try to reduce the Synchronous topologies to the direct dependencies of the specified output to use as a response.
+1. If we allow multiple/optional return events, how can we decouple response types from configurable topics, such that we don't need to know about specific topics when deploying a function that may emit events of type A, B, or C?
+Maybe allow configuring a mapping from a function's event type identifiers to one or more topics.

+## Recommended Initial Functionality
+Here are some things that would be good to build initially, which will allow us to be flexible later on about what patterns we choose to support.

+1. Multiple backing functions for a single named function.
+Supports cutover/blue-green deploys/canary deployments.
+1. TTL fields on requests to the gateway, based on a TTL passed to the function.
+Even with graph analysis, it will be hard to guarantee that no loops will occur as long as anything can make a request through the gateway to another function (or itself accidentally).
+We need to detect which things are triggering loops and mitigate their damage as fast as possible.
+1. Multiple/optional response events.
+Maybe pass in a token to a function, and if the function returns JSON/PB/etc... that includes the provided token, we know that it is an object that may contain multiple/optional events.
+1. Embrace many:many thinking for everything.
+Avoid things that need to be configured for a particular destination in the code.
+Push as much to configuration as possible.